Interview with Former Senior Official Reveals Violations Systematic in Interior Ministry

-* Shaishmelashvili expressed frustration with the aggressive behavior of some rally participants and accused them of being provocateurs who had been hired to disrupt the protests.
+* Shaishmelashvili expressed frustration with the aggressive behavior of some participants and accused them of being provocateurs who had been hired to disrupt the protests.

 * The former MIA official lamented that police units have not undergone proper training or used specific manuals, which he attributes to a lack of merit-based cadre policy within the MIA.